vigneshsankariyer1234567890/tp/docs/UserGuide.md

 #### Merging contacts : `merge`

 The `merge` command is a special kind of importing, and it will help you to merge a set of customer contact data with the current data inside the application.

-**This command should only be used if you are sure that you want to combine the new data to be imported with the current data in the application.
-The new data will overwrite the current data, so be careful!**

 You can issue this command by either typing it into the CLI (`merge`), or going to the menu bar at the top and selecting `File -> Merge`.
 Once the command is issued, *Teletubbies* will open a file selector window as shown below.